Literary and Cultural Studies (LCS) 2024-2025 Edition

 The politics and practice of visual art movements in Europe from the 1880s to World War II is the focus of this class.
 Avant Garde art movements and styles from this era include symbolism, expressionism, cubism, abstraction, futurism, and surrealism.
 Modern visual art of the late 19th and early 20th centuries will be discussed in terms of formal, political, historical, theoretical and social contexts.
 Students engage with critical and theoretical texts as well as the presentation of modern art in the context of cultural institutions.

-Prerequisites: WRIT 106 and sophomore standing
+Prerequisites: GEN 106 and sophomore standing

 Session Cycle: Fall